deadlyvipers/dojo_rules/introduction.md

 ------------

 Hi there - my name is Randy.
-My favorite Code School path is Git.
+My favorite Code School path is Electives.